 It is vitally important to us that our patients feel comfortable whether they are visiting us for a long-overdue dental checkup or necessary cosmetic or restorative care.
-We happily take the stress out of visits with sedation dentistry at our dental offices located in Warrensburg, Oak Grove and Windsor.
+We happily take the stress out of visits with sedation dentistry at Ridgeview Family Dental.
+Our offices are located in Warrensburg, Oak Grove, and Windsor.

 Sedation is a technique through which patients are able to receive care in a calm state via the use of sedative medication.
 Sedation has a long history in medicine and dentistry and may involve sedative drugs such as anti-anxiety medication, depressants, or tranquilizers.

 A sedative may be administered in a variety of ways, from orally to intravenously to being inhaled.
 Historically, dental sedation has involved IV administration during surgical procedures such as wisdom teeth extraction.
 Today, milder forms of sedation are routinely used to assist patients with dental anxiety.

 Sedation dentistry is a method of decreasing the sensation of fear before conducting dental care.
 It is not a replacement for dental anesthetic.
 After commencing with sedation, Dr. Young or Dr. Weststeyn will ensure your comfort through the use of a local anesthetic to numb the mouth.

 Most people feel somewhat uneasy about seeing the dentist.
 Dental anxiety goes far beyond temporary jitters before a dental procedure.
 People with dental anxiety experience varying levels of fear at the very thought of a dental checkup and cleaning, let alone treatment to handle a dental problem.
 The extent of this fear often leads to neglect related to professional dental care.

 Causes of Dental Anxiety